-Session Descriptions Nevada Social Studies Standards Common Core ELA Common Core Math The Session Four: Let's Vote!
+Session Descriptions Social Studies Standards Common Core ELA Common Core Math The Session Four: Let's Vote!
 Students participate in a decision that benefits their community.
 They vote to express their choice and to determine the will of the majority.
 Objectives: Students will: Apply a decision-making process.
 Recognize voting as a way responsible citizens act and contribute to meet a community's needs.
-SS.2.19.
-Describe the rights and responsibilities of citizenship.
+2.G.6.2 Suggest ways people can responsibly interact with the environment in the local community.
 Reading Foundations RF.2.3 Writing W.2.2 W.2.7-8 Speaking and Listening SL.2.1-6 Language L.2.1 Measurement and Data MD.2.7 MD.2.9 Mathematical Practices 2 4 Session Five: Money Moves in a Community Students learn about money and how it moves through a community.
 Objectives: Students will: Identify coins and money terms.
 Describe how money flows through a community's economy.
-NA Reading Literature RL.2.1 RL.2.4 RL.2.7 Reading for Information RI.2.1 RI.2.3 -5 RI.7 Reading Foundations RF.2.3 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Numbers Base Ten NBT.2.1-2 NBT.2.5 Measurement and Data MD.2.7 MD.2.9 Mathematical Practices 1-2 5-7
+2.E.1.1 Identify goods and services available in the students' communities.
+Reading Literature RL.2.1 RL.2.4 RL.2.7 Reading for Information RI.2.1 RI.2.3 -5 RI.7 Reading Foundations RF.2.3 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Numbers Base Ten NBT.2.1-2 NBT.2.5 Measurement and Data MD.2.7 MD.2.9 Mathematical Practices 1-2 5-7